 Backfill is the key to a solid and stable grading

-Backfilling is the process of putting soil back into a trench or foundation once excavation and the related work has been completed.
+Backfilling is the process of putting the soil back into a trench or foundation once excavation, and the related work has been completed.
 The backfill process requires skills and heavy equipment as well as knowledge of the specifications, contract requirements, and soil conditions.
-Every area soil has unique characteristics, requiring different construction techniques to ensure optimum performance.
+Every area of soil has unique characteristics, requiring different construction techniques to ensure optimum performance.

 Compacting in Trenches